- Do you maintain an Approved List of Suppliers?

 How do you choose which supplier you want?Back to top

-For individual one-off spends under £5,000: each council is able to obtain the required goods or services by means of obtaining only one quotation.
+For individual one-off spends of £9,999 or less (net of VAT): each council is able to obtain the required goods or services by means of obtaining only one quotation.
 Such low value requirements are unlikely to be advertised on the Chest and will not necessarily be notified to STAR Procurement.

-For individual requirements between £5,000 and £24,999: the councils may use pre-existing framework agreements, search websites and catalogues, or undertake a Request for Quotation exercise which may or may not be advertised on the Chest as an open opportunity.
+For individual requirements between £10,000 (net of VAT) and £24,999 (net of VAT): the councils may use pre-existing framework agreements, search websites and catalogues, or undertake a Request for Quotation exercise which may or may not be advertised on the Chest as an open opportunity.

 Suppliers interested in providing goods and services should make contact with individual Services within each council, you should also consider completing our supplier information form so that we can hold your details and contact you should something arise we think you would be interested in.